Understanding the learning experiences of first year Science students is an important step towards creating classroom settings that support them.

 That’s why faculty members, postdoctoral fellows, graduate students and staff members in the Faculty of Science came together for the inaugural First-Year Experience Science Education Symposium at UBC, a day-long workshop focused on developing high quality teaching practices and learning environments and better understanding how to create positive learning environments.

-“The Faculty of Science has shown incredible leadership in learning more about their first-year students, resources available to them on campus to help them thrive, and how to build student resiliency and wellbeing,” says Patty Hambler, Director of Student Wellbeing Promotion.
+“The Faculty of Science has shown incredible leadership in learning more about their first-year students, resources available to them on campus to help them thrive, and how to build student resiliency and wellbeing,” says Patty Hambler, Director of Health Education & Promotion.

 The Symposium, championed by Karen Smith (Lecturer, Microbiology and Immunology), also gave attendees the opportunity to share best practices in first year instruction, network with colleagues from a variety of departments within the Faculty of Science and to collaborate on developing strategies to help students succeed in the classroom.